 Costa Rica Futbol World Cup Qualifying Game Shines A Light On One Of The Country’s Darkest And Most Destructive Weeks

-This week has been a difficult one; in line with the recent natural disasters that maimed areas of the United States, Puerto Rico, Dominica, and Martinique, Costa Rica—together with its Central American neighbours–weathered one of the region’s most violent attacks.
-Tropical Storm Nate brought high winds, floods, and mudslides; it took roads, homes, livelihoods, and lives.
+This week has been a difficult one.
+In line with the recent natural disasters that maimed areas of the United States, Puerto Rico, Dominica, and Martinique, Costa Rica—together with its Central American neighbors—weathered one of the region’s most violent attacks.
+Tropical Storm Nate brought high winds, floods, and mudslides.
+It took roads, homes, livelihoods, and lives.

-This week has also been a united one as Ticos from all over the country accepted the destruction through acts of courage, support, and goodwill.
-Our eyes and ears have been glued to Teletica (the local news station) and La Nacion (the local newspaper) in order to absorb stories of kindness aimed to lift everyone’s spirits and serve as a reminder of national pride.
+This week has also been unifying.
+Ticos from all over the country faced the destruction with courage, support, and acts of goodwill.
+My eyes and ears have been glued to Teletica (the local news station) and La Nacion (the local newspaper) to take in the endless tales of kindness that are managing to lift people’s spirits, even if only slightly.

-Schools closed, businesses stopped operating, and time seemed to stand still.
+When the tropical storm hit, schools closed, businesses stopped operating, and time seemed to stand still.
+But, pura vida persevered.

-Fast forward to the moment when Kendall Waston scored a goal with less than two minutes to go at the end of the game to tie Honduras; with one swift header, he secured a spot for himself, his teammates, and the entire nation in Russia’s World Cup set for 2018.
+Fast-forward to the moment when Kendall Waston scored—with less than two minutes to go—the much-needed goal to tie Honduras.
+With a swift header, Waston secured a spot for himself, his teammates, and the entire nation in Russia’s World Cup set for 2018.

-And, in that moment, the entire country erupted with great elation.
-Fans in the stadium cheered and waved flags proudly.
+And at that moment, all of Costa Rica erupted with great elation.
+Fans in the stadium cheered and waved their flags proudly.
 People in the streets screamed and hugged one another.
 Viewers watching at home cried, Ricky and I included.
 We all breathed a sigh of relief.
-Once again, there was joy, understanding, and belief in Costa Rica.
+Once again, there was joy and sensical understanding in Costa Rica.

-To everyone who lost something or someone irreplaceable due to the destructive events of this week, a futbol game will offer little comfort; however, love and solidarity heal hearts.
-Our hope for you is that today’s unity threaded by your family, friends, neighbours, community, and country will make for a brighter and more tolerable tomorrow.
+To each person who lost something valuable or someone irreplaceable in the storm, something as trivial as a futbol game provides little comfort.
+However, love and solidarity heal hearts.
+Our hope for you is that the unity we feel today as a championship-level team is threaded by your family, friends, neighbors, and community, and makes for a brighter and more tolerable tomorrow.

-To la sele and your loved ones (especially goal-scoring Kendall Waston pictured above–a kind and humble guy who we have met on two separate occasions), felicidades!
-The qualification is well-deserved, and no doubt, appreciated by everyone you seek to represent when you don your jersey.
+To la sele and your loved ones, especially goal-scoring Kendall Waston (pictured above)—a kind and humble guy who we’ve had the pleasure of meeting on two separate occasions—felicidades (congratulations)!
+The qualification is deserved and no doubt appreciated by every Tico you represent when you don your jersey.
 During one of the darkest weeks in this country’s history, we thank you for shining a light.